Comparing ThredUp (TDUP) & Its Peers

 |2.65

-ThredUp currently has a consensus price target of $20.08, indicating a potential upside of 158.81%.
-As a group, “Catalog & mail-order houses” companies have a potential upside of 31.64%.
-Given ThredUp’s stronger consensus rating and higher probable upside, equities research analysts plainly believe ThredUp is more favorable than its competitors.
+ThredUp presently has a consensus price target of $20.08, indicating a potential upside of 138.24%.
+As a group, “Catalog & mail-order houses” companies have a potential upside of 32.89%.
+Given ThredUp’s stronger consensus rating and higher possible upside, equities analysts plainly believe ThredUp is more favorable than its peers.

 Summary